Aegisub/aegisite/source/docs/3.1/Automation/Lua/Subtitle_file_interface.html.md

 points, as it makes no sense to do so at any other time.

-To allow the most flexibility, the subtitles object represents a complete ASS format file, line by line, including all meta-lines such as section headers and semicolon comments.
+To allow the most flexibility, the subtitles object represents a complete ASS format file, line by line, including all meta-lines such as section headers.

 The subtitles object supports the following operations: